PavanAppannagari/ios-exercise/README.md

 what the breed is known for, and a thumbnail photo of a member of that breed.
 Users can sort the list by breed name or popularity.

 When the user taps a row, the app displays details about the breed.
-These details include the name of the breed, a larger photo of a member of the breed, the name of the photographer, a description of the breed, a button to show the photo's license in Safari, and a button to show the breed's Wikipedia article in Safari.
+These details include the name of the breed, a larger photo of a member of the breed, the name of the photographer, a description of the breed and a button to show the breed's Wikipedia article in Safari.